djmason9/myQAlexaSkill/README.md

 ### Features
 Ask Alexa to open close and check the status of your door.

-- "alexa ask my garage to close"
+- "alexa ask my garage to shut"

 - "alexa ask my garage to open"